 An injured knee

 place where people go to see and be seen.
-Cruise ship patrons showed up in droves then trundled back to their
+Cruise ship patrons showed up in droves, then trundled back to their

 respective staterooms satiated and sunburned.